This is my review of the new(ish) INNSIDE Hamburg Hafen from Melia.

 The groundfloor is the heart of the hotel where breakfast, lunch and dinner is served and where you can enjoy a cocktail in the evening.
 As you can see below the walls are covered in graffiti which all feature bits of Hamburg.

 The hotel also has an outdoor terrace right next to the canal where you can enjoy drinks in the summer.
-(The picture is from the website as rain and storm had destroyed some of the outdoor furniture and the hotel was waiting to have the new furniture delivered which means the terrace was empty when I stayed at the hotel.)

 I had some drinks with two friends in the evening and was a little bit disappointed to not find Astra on the menu.
 One of my friends was charged €4 for hot water with a piece of ginger, which I find a little bit overpriced.